If you take a quick look at your inbox, I’m sure there are a few emails from salespeople trying to sell their products.

 Personalization ensures that you develop a good sender reputation.

-This means fewer of your emails will end up in the spam folder; This in turn ensures that your prospects will see your emails, leading to better response rates
+This means fewer of your emails will end up in the spam folder; This in turn ensures that your prospects will see your emails, leading to better response rates.

-1. Research each prospect
+Research each prospect on your list

 What most sales reps get wrong is that they use basic personalization and hit send via some automation tool.